B-Wings: Gameplay

-The game consists of 45 levels (30 in the Famicom version), and no background story or plot is given.
+The game consists of 45 levels (30 in the Family Computer version), and no background story or plot is given.
 The player controls a robotic aircraft called the FX-1, and collects weapon power-up parts (called a "wing") to progress through the levels and ultimately destroy enemy bosses called "Gobunasu" at every end of the level.
 The game consists of two different top-view screen levels, where the player can press the second button to descend to the ground whenever they do not have a power-up.
 The player is unaffected by attacks from airborne units while they are playing on the ground level, but the ship is automatically brought back into the air after a certain period of time.
 The player can still be hit by attacks from ground units while they are on the ground level, and can also lose their ship by crashing into obstacles.
 The 8-way joystick controls the player's movements, and one button is used for shooting, and the other is used for descending to the ground (or un-equipping wings).
 The background image continues infinitely when the player scrolls in the horizontal directions.

-The game was remade to the Famicom in 1986, but many changes were made to power-ups, sound effects, enemy attack patterns, and enemy appearances, making the gameplay considerably different from the arcade version.
+The game was remade to the Family Computer in 1986, but many changes were made to power-ups, sound effects, enemy attack patterns, and enemy appearances, making the gameplay considerably different from the arcade version.
 New additional background music was also included, and it also became possible to rapid-fire shots.
 Several warps and hidden items were also added, along with an ending screen.
-The bosses also require multiple hits to destroy them.

 Weapons

 Weapons can be equipped onto the player's ship by collecting power-ups that corresponds to certain weapons.
 Weapons come in the form of "wings" that attaches to the ship's sides and each has different abilities.
 The weapon can be ejected by pressing the secondary button before equipping a new one, and may also be damaged by enemy attack.
 Damaged weapons will disintegrate and eject automatically.

-When the player has no weapon, the ship will simply shoot two small projectiles at the front.